ย

 Apr 09, 2024

-Hey there! ๐Ÿ˜Š Dr. Kelly here, your Double Board Certified Pelvic Health Expert, dropping some real talk about poop because, well, it matters more than you might think!
+Hey there! ๐Ÿ˜Š Dr. Kelly here, your Double Board Certified Pelvic Floor Physical Therapist, dropping some EXPERT talk about poop because, well, it matters more than you might think!

 To Summarize: Poop Problems Are the Root of All Evil